seborama/govcr/README.md

 ))
 ```

-### Recipe: VCR with a recording Track Mutator

-TODO

 ### Recipe: VCR with a replaying Track Mutator

 In this scenario, the API requires a "`X-Transaction-Id`" header to be present.
 Since the header changes per-request, as needed, replaying a track poses two concerns: